Bharadwajk11/vendor-quotation-system/replit.md

 This is a multi-industry vendor quotation comparison platform designed to help manufacturing companies compare vendor quotes and select optimal suppliers based on cost, quality, delivery, and other factors.
 The initial client is a plastic manufacturing company, but the architecture supports expansion to any industry (steel, chemicals, food, etc.).

 The application provides vendor management, product cataloging, quotation entry, and automated comparison with scoring/ranking capabilities.
-It uses a full-stack architecture with Angular frontend, Django REST Framework backend, and PostgreSQL database (Replit-managed).
+It uses a full-stack architecture with Angular frontend, Django REST Framework backend, and SQLite database (for development - easily upgradeable to PostgreSQL for production).

 # User Preferences